Massive binary black holes from Population II and III stars: Summary and conclusions

 \section{Summary and conclusions}

 We have presented a new set of Pop.~III stars ($Z=10^{-11}$) obtained with the stellar evolution code {\sc parsec} \citep{Bressan2012,Costa2019,costa2021}.
 Our Pop.~III stars range from 2 to 600 M$_\odot$.
 With respect to Pop.~II stars ($Z=10^{-4}$), Pop.~III stars with initial mass $M_{\rm ZAMS}\in{[14,40]}$ M$_\odot$ evolve with much more compact radii ($R\ll{}10^2$~R$_\odot$).
-Furthermore, the most massive Pop.~III stars ($\Mz{}{} > {100}$ M$_\odot$) end their life as blue super-giant stars, whereas Pop.~II stars in the same mass range die as yellow and red super-giant stars.
+Furthermore, the most massive Pop.~III stars ($\Mz{}{} > {100}$ M$_\odot$) end their lives as blue super-giant stars, whereas Pop.~II stars in the same mass range die as yellow and red super-giant stars.

-We use these tracks as input tables for our fast binary population synthesis code \sevn{} \citep{spera2019,mapelli2020,Iorio2023}, in order to study the population of BHs and BBHs born from Pop.~II and Pop.~III stars.
-We explore a variety of initial conditions for our binary stars, including a flat-in-log, a Kroupa, a Larson, and a top-heavy IMF.
+We use these tracks as input tables for our fast binary population synthesis code \sevn{} \citep{spera2019, mapelli2020, Iorio2023}, in order to study the population of BHs and BBHs born from Pop.~II and Pop.~III stars.
+We explore a variety of initial conditions for our binary stars, including a flat-in-log, a Kroupa (\citetalias{kroupa2001}), a Larson (\citetalias{larson1998}), a top-heavy, and a Park (\citetalias{Park2023}) IMF.

 We estimate similar BH masses from the evolution of single massive Pop.~II and Pop.~III stars.
 In our fiducial model, the maximum BH mass below the pair-instability gap is 91 and 86 M$_\odot$ for Pop.~II and III stars, respectively.
 Above the gap, both Pop.~II and Pop.~III stars produce BHs more massive than $\approx{230}$ M$_\odot$ if they can achieve a ZAMS mass of $\gtrsim{240}$ M$_\odot$ (Figure~\ref{fig:MassSpec}).
 Assumptions on core overshooting, envelope undershooting, and stellar rotation can significantly affect this result, because they influence the mass of the He and CO cores, hence the central temperature and density.
-Furthermore, these results spring from the assumption that the residual H-rich envelope is not ejected during the failed supernova \citep[e.g.,][]{Costa2022}.
+Furthermore, these results stem from the assumption that the residual H-rich envelope is not ejected during the failed supernova \citep[e.g.,][]{Costa2022}.

 Most BBH mergers from both Pop.~II and Pop.~III stars have primary BH mass below the mass gap.
 In order to populate the region above the gap, we need very compact stellar radii, that can be achieved either with fast rotation (chemically homogeneous evolution, \citealt{deMink2015}) or by suppressing core overshooting \citep{tanikawa2022b}.
 With our evolutionary models, we find no mergers with secondary BH mass above the gap.
 We expect that only dynamics of dense stellar systems can pair up BHs with both primary and secondary mass above the gap, and populate the gap as well \citep[e.g.,][]{Mapelli2022,wang2022}.